JingDL/LeetCode/844BackspaceStringCompare.md

 #### My Solution in C++
 ```
 /**
-    If we start to scan a string from left to right, only whwn we reach the right end, we know what the string is.
-Also we need stack to store the chars we went
+    If we start to scan a string from left to right, only whwn we reach the right end, we know how the string
-    through, which make the space complexity O(n).
+    looks like.
+Also we need a stack to store the characters we went through, which make the space
+    complexity O(n).

-    However, if we start to scan the string from right to left, we don't need a stack, which make the space complexity O(1), and we can stop in the middle if we
+    However, if we start to scan the string from right to left, we don't need a stack, which make the space
-    find two chars in two strings do not match.
-For example, we can stop earlier for strings like ...ab# and ...bdv##.
+    complexity O(1), and we can stop in the middle if we find two chars in two strings do not match.
+For
+    example, we can stop earlier for strings like abcdefgab# and abcdefgbdv##.

     time complexity O(n), space complexity O(1)
 */